tumelomangena/sarao/Innovation_sprints/Readme.md

-##READme for the Innovation sprint project Software Design Patterns
+##Innovation sprint project - Software Design Patterns

-#JavaScript design patterns
+##JavaScript design patterns

 Design patterns are reusable templates that capture best practices for addressing common software design challenges.
 They provide a systematic approach to software design, fostering modularity, flexibility, and maintainability in code.

 **Types of design patterns**

-- Creational - Creational patterns center on object creation methods, offering flexible and controlled approaches for instantiating objects.
+1. **Creational** - Creational patterns center on object creation methods, offering flexible and controlled approaches for instantiating objects.
 - Singleton - The Singleton Pattern guarantees that a class has a single instance and offers a global access point to that instance.
 - Factory - The Factory Pattern enables object creation without defining specific classes, encapsulating the creation logic in a separate factory method.
 This allows for flexibility and decouples the creator from the objects it creates.
 - Constructor - The Constructor Pattern creates objects using a constructor function with the `new` keyword, allowing object properties to be defined and initialized within the constructor function.